jupyterhub/zero-to-jupyterhub-k8s/doc/source/user-environment.rst

           &&  jupyter labextension install @jupyterlab/hub-extension
       ...

-   "JupyterLab Hub" provides a nice UI for accessing JupyterHub control panel from JupyterLab.

-   Without "JupyterLab Hub", users can always switch to classic Jupyter Notebook by replacing the ``/lab`` in the URL after their server starts with ``/tree``.
-   Similarly, you can access JupyterLab even if it is not the default by replacing ``/tree`` in the URL with ``/lab``
-2. Enable JupterLab in your Helm value file by adding the following snippet:
+2. Enable JupyterLab in your Helm configuration by adding the following snippet:

    .. code-block:: yaml